geanders/weathermetrics/README.md

 ### Converting between Celcius and Kelvins

 This package includes two functions to convert between Fahrenheit and Kelvin, `fahrenheit.to.kelvin` and `kelvin.to.fahrenheit`.
-As an example of how to use these functions, the `norfolk` dataset that comes with this package is used.
+As an example of how to use these functions, the `norfolk` data set that comes with this package is used.

 To convert to Kelvins, use the `fahrenheit.to.kelvin` function: